rustenburgJ/IASC-2P02/blog.md

 ##   Why are the Digital Humanities so White?
 ###  Tara McPherson

 Why is McPherson's question so important?
-If the digital humanities are mostly white, then whose interests are serrved, what texts are published, what questions are asked and answered, whose research is done?
-If whites are heavily represented, then whose voice is heard, what data is skewed, and who is oppressed?
+If the digital humanities (DH) are mostly white, then whose interests are serrved, what texts are investigated and published, what questions are asked and answered, whose research is done?
+If whites are heavily represented, then whose voice is heard, what data is skewed, what is the focus of DH fork and who is oppressed?
+McPherson uses a parallel structure to uncover similarities between the UNIX operating system and Race, as an oppressive social system, both from a historical perspective.

 A Parallel Structure of Unix and Race, White Privilege: Unpacking the Invisible Knapsack, Using Voyant, A Text Analysis Tool